 The Sri Lankan government has implemented several policies and incentives to promote the growth of the aviation sector.
 The National Aviation Policy of Sri Lanka aims to develop the aviation industry by providing a conducive environment for investment and promoting air connectivity.
 The policy identifies the need for a modern regulatory framework that meets international standards and promotes safety and security.

 The Sri Lankan government has also implemented various tax incentives to attract foreign investment in the aviation sector.
-The Board of Investment of Sri Lanka provides tax holidays, duty-free imports, and other incentives to companies investing in the aviation industry.
+The Board of Investment of Sri Lanka provides benefits to aviation companies.
+These benefits include tax holidays and duty-free imports.
 These incentives have attracted several international airlines and aviation companies to invest in Sri Lanka.

 Regulatory Bodies and Safety Standards